sakethsaxena/CNN-based-Android-Mobility-Aid/README.md

 An android application which uses a CNN trained in tensorflow lite to detect obstacles in images captured via the phone's camera and intimates the user about the presence of the obstacle by providing auditory feedback using text-to-speech conversion.

+The dataset used for training the CNN was self curated, the dataset consisted of primarily five obstacles which are found most commonly during pedestrian commuting in San Jose based on a self conducted survey - people/pedestriands, bicycles, trash cans, newspaper vending machines and benches.

 Steps to Execute the project:
   1. Unzip the project zip file
   2. Open Android Studio